google/codeworld/web/help/GuideUnit1.md

 !!!
 Warning
     Don't put quotes around a variable!
-    This code includes the expression `lettering(name)`, **without** quotation marks.
+    This code includes the expression `lettering(name)` **without** quotation marks.
 What would happen if you write `lettering("name")` with the quotation marks?
 You'd see a nametag with the word "name" written on it.
 Oops!

-    Quotation marks tell the computer *not* to interpret something as code, but just as a piece of text.
-Variables are code, so don't put quotation marks around your code.
+    Quotation marks tell the computer *not* to interpret something as code, but only as a piece of text.
+Variables are code, and you never put quotation marks around your code.

-Remember, though, that defining a variable doesn't do anything by itself.
+You'll want to remember that defining a variable doesn't do anything by itself.
 Suppose you wrote this code:

 ~~~~~ . clickable